 These privacy concerns could potentially go beyond period tracking and other women’s health apps, for that matter.

 For example, if you’re sitting in the waiting room at an abortion clinic and using another app that’s collecting your location data, that history could be leveraged against you in the case that you’re breaking the law in your state of residence.
-In a similar vein, Google search history could also be pulled to reveal someone had been looking up abortion services near them.
+In a similar vein, Google search history could also be pulled to reveal that someone had been looking up abortion services near them.

 It’s not uncommon for apps to cooperate with law enforcement under criminal investigations, and period tracking apps like Flo have been under fire for sharing user data in the past.
-It’s also not just the government who may want to seize data under these circumstances, but pro-life organizations as well.
+It’s also not just the government that may want to seize data under these circumstances, but pro-life organizations as well.

 A final thing to keep in mind is that HIPAA, the federal health information privacy law, doesn’t apply to period-tracking apps.

-2. Subscription model
+Subscription model vs. free apps

 If a company genuinely cares about data privacy, they will make it known in their core product messaging and/or include it as a section in their footer, so you can read more about how they plan to protect your data.